How to Inspect a Crawl Space?: Steps, Checklist

 poor-ventilated-crawlspace

-6. Check the plumbing and HVAC components in crawlspace
+6. Check the plumbing and HVAC components in crawl space

 1. Inspect all visible plumbing lines for drips, corrosion, or sweating